2021 New Scholars Award Winners

-The two judges (double-blind) for the New Scholars Award provided extensive remarks on the four recipients, commenting specifically on the authors’ commitments to intersectional and interdisciplinary feminist scholarship.
+The four judges (doubly-anonymous) for the New Scholars Award provided extensive remarks on the three recipients, commenting specifically on the authors’ commitments to intersectional and interdisciplinary feminist scholarship.

 The Elisabeth Schüssler Fiorenza New Scholars Awards were named in honor of Elisabeth Schüssler Fiorenza, the Co-Founder and Co-Editor of JFSR, on the occasion of her 70th birthday (April 2008).
 Elisabeth’s contributions to fostering critical feminist scholarship and building solidarity for change run deep and wide.
 By naming these awards given to promising feminist scholars after Elisabeth, we recognize both the historical impact of her work, as well as the many ways that her acumen and energy continue to enrich, inspire, and advance feminist studies in religion.